Student Guide

 PREPARING APPLICATION MATERIALS

-- The quality of the project application is the most important criterion for the committee to evaluate whether the student's application is approved or not.
+• The quality of the project application is the primary criterion for the committee to evaluate whether the student's application is approved or not.

 SUBMITTING THE APPLICATION

-- Submit the application materials through the OSPP system.
+• Submit the application materials through the system.

-- Each student can apply for up to three projects, but can only undertake one project in the end.
+• Students can submit applications for up to three projects but can only take on one project in the end.

-- When submitting the application, students should rank the selection priority of the projects they have applied for.
-If a student is selected by multiple projects, the project with the higher priority will take precedence.
+• When submitting the application, students need to prioritize the selection order of all the projects they have applied for.
+If a student is selected for multiple projects simultaneously, the project with a higher priority will be given preference.

 3. Accepted student projects announced

-- Students can check the project application results on the official website and the OSPP system.
+• Students can view the project application results on the official website and the system.

 4. Communicating and Bonding

-- Accepted students can communicate further with the community and mentors to clarify project requirements, development plans, and time planning to prepare for project development.
+• Accepted students can further communicate with the community and mentors to clarify project requirements, development plans, and timelines, preparing for the project development.

 5. Project Development and Project Report Submission